 What are our specific goals?

-Learning objectives begin to answer that question but often do not go far enough in addressing the specific operational, quality, strategic or financial results leadership development training is designed to improve.
+Learning objectives begin to answer that question.
+But they often do not go far enough in specifying the operational results that leadership development training must improve.
 Just as frontline clinical staff training focuses on the tactical behaviors and practices that need to change to improve safety, quality or efficiency, leader training should chart a clear path for management practice changes that will impact individual and team performance.

 How will we support success, hold leaders accountable and sustain results?

-Even the most inspiringly crafted and eloquently delivered educational content is unlikely to improve operational results without equal thought and effort given to how leaders will be supported in changing behaviors and implementing new management practices.
+Even the most inspiringly crafted and eloquently delivered content is unlikely to improve results without equal thought given to how leaders will be supported in implementing new management practices.
 How often have all us heard an inspirational speaker or attended a great educational program, only to return to the office to be greeted with 100 new emails, 10 new operational “fires” and a host of personnel issues?
 Our best intentions for change quickly evaporate.

 Change is hard, even for those of us who consider ourselves innovative and open to new ideas.
 Unless we have the structure and tools to facilitate and sustain change, it likely won’t happen.

 Aha!
-That powerful insight was the inspirational seed for building our structured approach and related software designed to help managers more easily implement and manage the evidence-based practices that lead to better staff engagement.
+That powerful insight was the inspirational seed for building our structured follow-up approach and related software platform.
+We designed these tools to help managers more easily adopt and sustain the evidence-based practices that lead to better results.
 MyTEAM® helps managers more consistently and effectively connect with staff and patient/customers to improve the care experience and work environment.

-In the end, the best leadership training blends both an academic approach (teaching the mind to think) and behavioral approach (teaching new skills and practices) to achieve change.
-To maximize ROI, smart organizations pay as much attention to the support they provide and what happens after a class as to the development of the content.
+The best leadership training blends both an academic approach (teaching the mind to think) and behavioral approach (teaching new skills).
+To maximize ROI, smart organizations pay as much attention to support they provide after a class as to the content.